 7.)
 Regularly Evaluate Your Inner Circle

-“Great spirits have always encountered violent opposition from mediocre minds.”
-Albert Einstein
+“Great spirits have always encountered violent opposition from mediocre minds.” – Albert Einstein

 When friendships and relationships become toxic and you feel like you are being held back and choked out, it’s time to let them go.

 A key phrase of when it’s time to leave, is when people ask, “Who do you think you are?”

-The leaves on trees dry up and fall way in the fall, but a new set comes fresh and anew in spring.
+The leaves on trees dry up and fall away in the fall, but a new set comes fresh and anew in spring.